-Stryker recalled its Rejuvenate, ABG II and Accolade modular-neck hip stems after the implants showed signs of corrosion and fretting.
-The company’s LFIT cobalt chromium V40 Head may also cause the same issues.
-Those who have experienced complications from a Stryker hip implant have filed lawsuits after suffering through intense pain and revisions surgery.
+Thousands of patients have experienced complications from a Stryker hip implant and have filed lawsuits after suffering through intense pain and revision surgery.
+Stryker recalled its Rejuvenate, ABG II and Accolade TMZF modular-neck hip stems after the implants showed signs of corrosion and fretting.
+The company’s LFIT V40 Head is also speculated to cause the same issues.

 Compensation For My Stryker Hip